 With your smartphone flashlight, look behind the headboard (common bed bug hiding spot), around the bed frame, and inside nightstand drawers.
-Lastly, check seams and crevices of upholstered furniture (sofas, chairs) and drapes.
+Lastly, check the seams and crevices of upholstered furniture (e.g. sofas and chairs).

 3. Keep luggage away from the bed

 On the off chance that you missed something, it’s a good idea to keep suitcases off the floor and as far away from the bed as possible.